ohmsdotbox/awesome.box/awesome.md

 2. **Project Details**:
    - Provide a working link to your .box project.
    - Add a brief but meaningful description of the project.
-   - Double-check that the link and description are accurate.
+   - Double-check that the link is functioning and the description is accurate.

 3. **Approval Process**:
    - I (ohms.box) will review and approve the pull request, or make tweaks as necessary.